dcrommie/walbrook/src/markdown-pages/privacy-policy.md

   We may also disclose your personal information to the entities described below.

   * Our external service providers, including but not limited to organisations that provide us with financial, advisory, paraplanning, administrative, client relationship management, information technology or other services.
-This includes establishing data feeds from financial product providers to our financial planning software and client portal e.g. Hub 24 to Xplan and MyProsperity, and data feeds from financial product providers to the client portals of other financial product providers e.g Macquarie Bank to Hub 24.
+This includes establishing data feeds from financial product providers to our financial planning software and client portal e.g. Hub 24 to Xplan, and data feeds from financial product providers to the client portals of other financial product providers e.g. Macquarie Bank to Hub 24.

   * The product issuers of products and services that you have elected to acquire, vary or dispose of using our assistance, and other organisations who support the products and services we offer.